longhorn/website/content/docs/1.1.0/high-availability/node-failure.md

 Longhorn will recover the Volume Attachment from a failed node as soon as there are pending replacement pods available.
 Which then allows the pending replacement pods to start correctly with the requested volumes being available.

+### Pod Deletion Policy When Node Downs

+Kubernetes never force deletes pods of StatefulSet or Deployment on a down node.
+Since the pod on the down node wasn't removed, the volume will be stuck on the down node with it as well.
+The replacement pods cannot be started because the Longhorn volume is
+RWO (see more about access modes [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) ), which can only be attached to one node at a time.
+Longhorn provides an option for users to help automatically force delete terminating pods of StatefulSet/Deployment on the down node.
+After force deleting, Kubernetes will detach Longhorn volume and spin up replacement pods on a new node.
+You can find more detail about the setting options in the `Pod Deletion Policy When Node Downs` in setting tab in Longhorn UI or [Customizing Default Settings](../../advanced-resources/deploy/customizing-default-settings/)

 ## What to expect when recovering a failed Kubernetes Node

 If the node is back online within 5 - 6 minutes of the failure, Kubernetes will restart pods, unmount, and re-mount volumes without volume re-attaching and VolumeAttachment cleanup.